dockercompose-man/readycade_configs/README.md

 Users must authenticate with Readycade servers to use this Application.

 ## GameMode 1.8.1 x64 (increases the framerate in some emulators)
+### Note: This is PRE-INSTALLED if you use Readycade Configs

 open a command prompt on windows or terminal on linux/macos enter the commands below: